oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-In Oklahoma, a tort case is a legal action to seek compensation for harm to life or properties caused by another entity.
+In Oklahoma, a tort case is generally considered a legal action to seek compensation for harm to life or properties caused by another entity.
 Any act or lack of action that causes another person to suffer any loss is a tort.
-Oklahoma district courts hear tort cases, except tort cases against the government at any level, which is filed at the office of the governor of Oklahoma.
+Oklahoma district courts hear tort cases, except tort cases against the government at any level, which are filed at the office of the governor of Oklahoma.

-Any resident of the state of Oklahoma is eligible to file a tort case if there exists a reason to do so.
-According to the state statutes, the person filing the lawsuit must have ample evidence and preferably witnesses to back up the claim.
-Petitioners are to file tort cases within two years for personal injury and property damage, or the court will dismiss the case.
+Any resident of the state of Oklahoma is typically eligible to file a tort case if there is sufficient reason to do so.
+According to the state statutes, the person filing the lawsuit should have ample evidence and preferably witnesses to back up the claim.
+Petitioners are to file tort cases for personal injury and property damage within two years, or the court may dismiss the case.
 The statutes of limitation come into play immediately after the occurrence of the injury.

 • The name of the person involved in the record, unless said person is a juvenile